manjunathgithub8/Face-Recognition/README.md

 1. To ensure least interaction and reduce hassle.
 2. Provide an automated attendance system that is practical, reliable and eliminate disturbance and time loss of traditional attendance systems.
 3. Present a system that can accurately evaluate employee’s performance depending on their recorded attendance.
+4. To Provide an Interface for tracking attendance and absences of an employee so that necessary actions can be taken on Persistent unexcused absences.

 <h2>MODULES:</h2>